vert-x/mod-lang-php/README.md

 By default the `HTTPClient` pools HTTP connections.
 As you make requests a connection is borrowed from the pool and returned when the HTTP response has ended.

-If you do not want connections to be pooled you can call `keepAlive` with `false`:
+If you do not want connections to be pooled you can call `keepAlive` with `FALSE`:

 ```php
 $client = Vertx::createHttpClient()